Check disk-usage

 --brief Hide table rows for filesystems within the thresholds

 and show only those in WARN/CRIT state.
-Inverse of
+Perfdata and

-still emit perfdata and still drive the overall check
+perfdata and still drive the overall check state.

 -c, --critical CRIT CRIT threshold in the form `<number>[unit][method]`.